Inequality of Opportunity and Income Redistribution: The Role of Information and Effort Responses

 To examine whether the timing of lucky opportunities affects redistribution, we implemented an additional between-subjects treatment that aligned the timing of when workers learn about their luck across environments.
 In the \textit{ex-post lucky opportunities} condition, workers learn their multipliers only {after} they complete the task.
 This is in contrast to our baseline lucky opportunities condition, in which we inform workers of their multipliers before they begin working on the encryption task.
-In both situations, workers in a pair face differential returns to their effort.
-However, our ex-post lucky opportunities condition aligns the timing of when workers learn about their luck with the lucky outcomes environment.
+However, this timing is in line with when workers learn about the probability that a coin flip determines their earnings in the lucky outcomes environment, namely after completing the task.
 To ensure this intervention is known to spectators, we provide them a visual timeline of the worker task sequence and require that they pass a comprehension check about whether multipliers are revealed to workers before or after the task.\footnote{The equivalent visual timelines and comprehension checks are provided to all spectator conditions, and not only those spectators in ex-post lucky opportunities.
 See \href{https://joyzwu.github.io/papers/prsw_supplementary.pdf}{Supplementary Materials}, Figures 5 and 18.}